Can you be hypnotised? Try the Hypnosis Test

 Hypnosis is more of a “natural” state than people imagine.
 You are experiencing it several times throughout your day and it doesn’t need a swinging watch to put you into a hypnotic sleep!
 Some people are more receptive to hypnosis than others and can expect to experience rapid changes in a course of hypnotherapy.

-Answer the following twelve questions to see if you and hypnosis are well-suited.
+Answer the following twelve questions in this hypnosis test to see if you and hypnosis are well-suited.

 1. When the television is on, can you “switch off” and lose track of what you are watching?